ebemunk/blog/content/2021-12-01-playmates/index.md

 ## The Hourglass

 "The Hourglass Figure" is one the most well-known body shapes.
-All across media, including Playboy it's shown to be the most desirable.
-Yet, there is evidence that this insistance is responsible for the [widespread body dissatisfaction and eating disorders in young women](https://www.semanticscholar.org/paper/An-Evolutionary-Theory-of-Female-Physical-Singh/00dde6b664c882410fa5e4ed1d7e17f994636793), and that "losing body weight by dieting may not lead to positive body image as weight loss does not significantly alter the nature of fat distribution".
+All across media, including in Playboy, it's shown to be the most desirable.
+Yet, there is evidence that this insistance is responsible for the [widespread body dissatisfaction and eating disorders in young women](https://www.semanticscholar.org/paper/An-Evolutionary-Theory-of-Female-Physical-Singh/00dde6b664c882410fa5e4ed1d7e17f994636793), and that _"losing body weight by dieting may not lead to positive body image as weight loss does not significantly alter the nature of fat distribution"_.

 <div>
   <div class="viz-title">Breaking the mold</div>